 Zacharie T. Dimbuene BITSS CatalystDemography

-Zacharie Tsala Dimbuene (Ph.
-D., Demography, University of Montreal, Quebec, Canada, 2010) is a Researcher in Population Studies.
+Zacharie Tsala Dimbuene (PhD, Demography, University of Montreal, Quebec, Canada, 2010) is an Assistant Professor at the Department of Population Studies and Development at the University of Kinshasa and Part-Time Lecturer at the University of Ottawa.
 He taught Mathematics, Physics, and Chemistry at a High School level in the Democratic Republic of the Congo.
 Thereafter, he worked as a Teaching Assistant in Sampling Design, Demographic Analysis Techniques, Mathematics and Probability at the Department of Demography, University of Kinshasa (Democratic Republic of the Congo).
-He is currently an Associate Research Scientist at African Population and Health Research Center (APHRC) in Nairobi, Kenya working under the Statistics and Surveys Unit.
-He is also an Assistant Professor at the Department of Population Studies and Development at the University of Kinshasa and Part-Time Lecturer at the University of Ottawa (Canada).
+He was previously an Associate Research Scientist at African Population and Health Research Center (APHRC) in Nairobi, Kenya working under the Statistics and Surveys Unit.

 Dr. Tsala Dimbuene’s research interests comprise methodological, theoretical and empirical projects.
 The methodological research brings together propensity score matching, quantile regression and rural-urban differences in child outcomes, including school performance and reproductive health outcomes.
 His works fall in the area of family environment, poverty and their influences on child well-being in sub-Saharan Africa (SSA).
 He recently analyzed, using 175 Demographic and Health Surveys in developing countries, the causal effect of urbanization on fertility.